Strategy16 min read

 Phase 3: Lockdown — Forging Lasting Habits

-Many people can follow a plan for a few weeks.
+Many individuals can follow a plan for a few weeks.
 Fewer can keep results when deadlines pile up, family logistics get messy, and travel spikes.
 That is why the final month matters most.

 At this stage, fitness over 40 becomes part of how you operate — not just something you attempt between busy seasons.